GarminFenix/PANTflaskapi/README.md

 Developed by Ross Cochrane as part of a submission for MSc Software Development dissertation.
 Part of Pollution Avoidance Navigation Tool (PANT):
-Flask Pollution Data Generation Web Service
+Flask Pollution Data Generation Web Service,
-Spring API
+Spring API,
-Flask API (This)
+Flask API (This),
-Flutter Front End
+Flutter Front End.

 ---